sizyk/COM3504-Team30/README.md

 ## List of Pages
 ### View all plant sightings page
-- View, Add, Sort, Filter plant sightings
+- View, Add, Sort, and Filter plant sightings
 - Map view of the sightings
 ### Individual plant page
 - View full details of a plant sighting